0

 Decide How Far You Will Go

-Most backpackers average a walking pace of 2 miles per hour.
-A good backpacking tip for beginners is to limit your distance to 5 to 10 miles per day.
-Any further and you run the risk of exhausting yourself on Day 1.
+Most backpackers walk at about 2 miles per hour.
+A good backpacking tip is to keep your daily distance between 5 to 10 miles to avoid exhaustion.

 Where Will You Camp?

-• AllTrails+ is more commonly used for day-hiking, but usually includes good info about campsites and trail conditions on popular backpacking routes.
-Upgrade to the paid version to download maps for offline use.
+• AllTrails+ is great for day-hikes but also offers details on campsites and trail conditions for backpacking routes.
+The paid version allows for offline map downloads.

 Before starting out on your first backpacking trip, make sure to check detailed weather forecasts for the duration of the trip.
 Take note of possible of storms, cold fronts, heat waves, and wind conditions.